 “Robotics combines, for the first time, the promiscuity of data with the capacity to do physical harm; robotic systems accomplish tasks in ways that cannot be anticipated in advance; and robots increasingly blur the line between person and instrument.”

-Robots and drones generally collect data: when these are personal data (for instance, health data, data about employees work performance, data about individuals’ locations and interactions, etc.) there are significant concerns about data misuse or data breach .
-Drones are particularly feared for their capacity to invade personal privacy, because they can surveil spaces that human intruders would not have been able to access.
+Robots and drones generally collect data: when these are personal data (for instance, health data, data about employees work performance, data about individuals’ locations and interactions, etc.) there are significant concerns about data misuse or data breach.
+Drones are particularly feared for their capacity to invade personal privacy because they can survey spaces that human intruders would not have been able to access.
 Because they are relatively inexpensive and relatively quiet, drones can be used for spying.
 This kind of undetected surveillance can be performed by civilians or by government or police forces.
-Further, like other digital devices, robots and drones are vulnerable to hacking and cyberattacks, data breaches, and simply to design flaws and malfunctioning.
+Further, like other digital devices, robots, and drones are vulnerable to hacking and cyberattacks, data breaches, and simply design flaws and malfunctioning.

 Also known as “killer robots,” fully autonomous weapons can select and kill human targets without requiring human control or intervention.
 Armed drones remotely operated by humans were used in drone strikes carried out by the United States on terrorism suspects residing in other countries from 2009 to 2016, as revealed in investigations by The Intercept and The Bureau of Investigative Journalism.
 The United States has the most military drones of any country, but other militaries are also acquiring drones as well.
 The increased use of drones in warfare should be an alarm bell for human-rights defenders around the world.